NativeScript/docs-v7/setup/ns-cli-setup/ns-setup-linux.md

 * G++ compiler
 * JDK 8 or a later stable official release
 * Android SDK 22 or a later stable official release
-* Gradle 2.3 or a later stable official release
 * Android Support Repository
 * Android SDK Build-tools 22.0.0 or a later stable official release
 * ANDROID_HOME environment variable must be set